 I worked at LLB for a year and a half.
 After, the raid by the Feds, Attorney General, IRS, and others the company split into three separate companies.
 The partner that was the focus of the raid took over leadership of our department which was now a separate company.
 I was no longer allowed to prepare taxes for any new clients I was barred by the formation company (I never met or spoke with anyone in this company until a year later).

 99% of the clients dissolved their businesses within two years.
-If only they had taken the time to consult with an accountant.
+If only they had taken the time to consult with an accountant before investing.
 I charge $150 for an hour to an hour and half for business consultations.
 I would have researched the real estate market or whatever industry they were interested in their state let them know if it was viable.
 I would prepare the paperwork to form a business and charged between $250- $1000.
 I would listen to their expectations and goals and let them know the steps to achieve their goals if possible.
 I would have informed them about their tax obligations, rules, and regulations in their state.
 I would guide them to blogs about passive income, real estate, gig economy – free information.
 These people spent upwards of $60,000 to learn a hard lesson.

 A year in I found the lump in my breast, four months later a friend referred me to a company were a large percentage of ex-LLB employees worked.
 I left April 1oth, a week before deadline.